pdlfs/deltafs-umbrella/README.md

 ### Notes on C++ Compilers

-deltafs code is written in C++ 98 and can be compiled with g++ 4.4 or later.
-A few deltafs dependencies use atomic operations and may require a more recent C/C++ compiler.
+Deltafs code is written in C++ 98 and can be compiled with g++ 4.4 or later.
+A few deltafs dependencies need atomic primitives and may require a more recent C/C++ compiler.

 #### stdatomic.h